Science on an island sanctuary: Surveying Ashmore Reef Marine Park

 On Ashmore Reef, new technology is helping researchers and marine park managers to gather data more efficiently, with fewer environmental impacts.

 The marine science team, led by Dr John Keesing from the CSIRO, also made use of new survey techniques.
-Sea water contains eDNA, the naturally shed genetic remnants of the biodiversity it supports.
+Sea water contains environmental DNA (or eDNA), the naturally shed genetic remnants of the biodiversity it supports.
 Reading eDNA means we can identify species living in an area, from plankton to sharks, and detect rare or cryptic species often missed in traditional visual surveys by divers.
 Sampling eDNA was trialled as a complementary method to monitor marine biodiversity at Ashmore Reef.

 “We could haul them [the marine species] out of the water, go diving or spend hundreds of hours watching underwater video footage,” CSIRO marine biologist Dr Cindy Bessey said.
-“But instead we’re using eDNA.”
+“But instead we sampled these communities using eDNA.”

 The team focused their eDNA surveys on fish and sea snakes in the reefs and the lagoons of the marine park.
 Cindy and her colleagues pumped and filtered eDNA from almost 750 kilograms of seawater.
 They sampled about 110 sites using this method; at the same time, divers counted fishes and invertebrates and took photos underwater.